 1957 – 1967

-The company used a strict, concise icon consisting of a large letter M and a full-fledged name on its background.
-In the presented design, the big ambitions of the owners were noticeable, as well as their desire to create a solid, powerful company that occupies a leading position in the market.
+The company used a strict, concise icon consisting of a large letter M and its full name in the background.
+In the presented design, the owners’ big ambitions were evident, as was their desire to create a solid, powerful company that occupies a leading position in the market.

 This was manifested in a strict Roman sans-serif, showing progressiveness, reliability, and restrained coloring.
 Classic black is always a sign of authority and prestige, while neutral white symbolizes timelessness, honesty, and hope.
-All this conveyed the core philosophy of the brand at the time.
+All this conveyed the brand’s core philosophy at the time.

 1967 – 1998